MQuy/mbrowser/Programming Rust 2nd.md

   }
   ```
 - struct's fields, even private fields, are accessible in the module and its submodules where the struct is declared.
 Outside the module, only public fields are accessible.
-- `const` is smiliar to C `#define`, `static` is smiliar to C `static`
+- `const` is similar to C `#define`, `static` is similar to C `static`
   ```rust
   pub const FOO: i32 = 10;
   pub static BAZ: &str = "hello world";
   ```
 - tests are ordinary functions marked with the `#[test]` attribute.
 You can either use `assert!` family macros to validate or return `Result<(), E>`.
-- tests are compilied conditionally, `cargo build` skips the testing code.
+- tests are compiled conditionally, `cargo build` skips the testing code.
 - there are 3 styles of testings:
-  - unit testing lives right alongside with your code.
+  - unit testing lives right alongside your code.
   - integration testing, files (each file is compiled as a separate crate) in `tests` directory.
-  - documentation testing, code block in your document. `rustdoc` stores each code sample in a separate file, adding boilterplate code to produce programs.
+  - documentation testing, code block in your document. `rustdoc` stores each code sample in a separate file, adding boilerplate code to produce programs.
 You disable if needed via `no_run/ignore`.
   ```rust
   /// Return true if two ranges overlap.
   ///